EmilyAMartin/art-inventory/README.md

 Search for inspiration using the Art Institute of Chicago's API.
 <br>
-Create an account and catalog personal artwork (coming soon).
+Create an account and catalog personal artwork.
 <br>
-Use the new project feature to brainstorm art projects (coming soon).
+Use the new project feature to brainstorm art projects.

 ## Technology Stack